How To Get Rid Of Ants Inside & Outside the House

 Cons: Toxic, dangerous for kids and pets, requires re-application

-How Do Exterminators Get Rid Of Ants?
+How Do Exterminators Get Rid of Ants?

 Professionals like Smith’s take ant infestations seriously.